Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: Conclusions and outlook

 In our case study, we did not investigate hyperreduction or CPU cost of integration.
-Instead, we expect that a sufficiently low order combined with hyperreduction enables real-time applications, e.g., \cite{Schafer.2019,Schulze.2023}.
+Instead, we expect that a sufficiently low order combined with hyperreduction enables real-time applications, {\eg}, \cite{Schafer.2019,Schulze.2023}.
 Clearly, real-time capability depends on the application, so there is no universal CPU threshold to classify performance.
-In any case, accounting for hyperreduction already within MOR could be a promising step towards more holistic methods.
+In any case, accounting for hyperreduction already within MOR could be a promising step towards more holistic methods. {Even though our case study represents a realistic MOR problem in the process systems control field, future work should investigate higher-dimensional problems and examine additional reduction methods, \eg, \cite{Bychkov.2024,Geelen.2024}.}

 Despite increasing computer power, nonlinear MOR (especially for parametric and non-autonomous systems) remains a challenging discipline worth of investigation.
 The curse of dimensionality, when sampling systems with many inputs or parameters, is connected to the need for robust methods applicable in the low-data limit.
-In this regard, methods such as physics-informed strategies \cite{Karniadakis.2021,Otto.2023} are a promising approach to enrich the non-intrusive manifold learning task by additional (possibly intrusive) information.
-Moreover, applying manifold learning methods to very-high-order problems remains an open challenge.
+In this regard, {structure-preserving MOR is} a promising approach to enrich the non-intrusive manifold learning task by additional ({physics-based}) information.
+Moreover, {the scalability of} manifold learning methods to very-high-order problems remains an open challenge. {Recently, promising results have been presented using quadratic/polynomial manifold learning \cite{Szalai.2023,Geelen.2024} and convolutional autoencoders \cite{Fresca.2022,Romor.2023}.}

-Unfortunately, there are no general guarantees for the preservation of stability properties by MOR methods \cite{Hesthaven.2022}.
-Consequently, a-posteriori error and stability analysis are currently required when conducting model reduction.
-Hence, methods with a-priori error estimates or even guarantees are needed.
-Despite some recent advances towards modal closure and memory effects, e.g., using the Mori-Zwanzig formalism \cite{Gouasmi.2017}, these works are at an early stage \cite{Ahmed.2021}.
+{Although several methods offer stability preservation, such guarantees are not inherently provided by every method} \cite{Hesthaven.2022}.
+Consequently, {a careful method selection or} a-posteriori error and stability analysis are required. {Another important topic is the development of a-priori error bounds on ROM accuracy.}